snolte26/minecraftSaveBackUper/README.md

 # minecraftSaveBackUper
-Backs up MineCraft world saves of your choosing, Java
+Backs up Minecraft world saves of your choosing, Java

 When you first run this, you will have to manually give the locations of your world saves and desktop.
 After the first time, you wont have to input the locations.
 This program will ask what world to back up,